frank038/wbar/README.md

 - PIL for the tray section (only for the gtk3 version)
 - wl-clipboard for the clipboard (wl-paste and wl-copy are needed)
 - pactl for volume applet (amixer is supported; read below for more)
-- pyqt6 for the applets
+- pyqt6 the internal menu editor and for the applets

 Important: it seems that in some cases the lib libgtk4-layer-shell.so.1.0.4 must be preoladed before launching wbar.py (or just launch wbar.sh of the gtk4 version).